zdne/zdne-old.org/resume.md

 - Strong background in product, user experience (UX) and developer experience (DX) design.
 - Advocate of agile methodologies.
 - Master of the interaction with customers and partners.
-- Comfortable in every step a SW lifecycle: Research • Design • Development • Test • Delivery • Support • Sales • Marketing
+- Comfortable in the every step of SW lifecycle: Research • Design • Development • Test • Delivery • Support • Sales • Marketing
 - Advocate of Conway’s Law.
 Puts strong emphasis on the quality and clarity of communication and the well-being of both teams and individuals.

 ### Product Highlights

-- Creator and maintainer of an API description language used by over 200,000 developers to describe at least 300,000 APIs.
+- Creator and maintainer of an API description language used by over 200,000 developers and product owners to describe over 300,000 APIs.
-- Makes data modeling accessible with the data description language "MSON".
+- Co-Author of data modeling language ”MSON”.
 Encourages new ways of thinking and prompts the next-generation of data manipulation tools.
 - Author of the first dating bot for the Facebook Messenger platform.
-Facilitates the discovery of potentially matching people while minimizing the entry barrier.
+Facilitates a secure discovery of matching Facebook users.
 - Creator of a popular loyalty cards mobile application.
-Dramatically improves the shopping experience for hundreds of thousands of customers.
+Significantly improves the shopping experience for hundreds of thousands customers.

 ---